compi-migui/tfg-doc/src/md/80_sustainability.md

 #### Execution and supply chain risks and limitations {#sec:env-impact-execution}
 This work does not describe a project to be executed.
 Even though we describe a methodology that could eventually, given further research and tuning, be applied on the field, we cannot at this point quantify the impact of such a hypothetical effort without overbroad generalizations and essentially pulling numbers out of a hat which would defeat the purpose of such an analysis.

-**TODO: we could say it "helps" wind power/renewable energy stuff by potentially making it cheaper to operate thus incentivizing it in the future... but that's the overbroad generalization we may want to avoid**

 ### Economic impact

 #### Development